-Finding 2: Con tracts Risk Contract Comple • Longer-term liabilities may not be - contract in place in advance of any works / duties. adequately addressed until the main contract is finalised and executed. • of advisory of sory duties).
-No key contracts were in place at the tim mmenced on $17/7/18$ (noting associated ties).
-No key contracts were in place at the time Contract External signature Signed by Signed value requested contractor by UHB Comments Contractor (SCP) £16,718,156 - Not dated 12/2/19 Project Manager £53,000 16/10/19 - - To be completed Cost Adviser Supervisor £41,455 £17,502 16/10/19 - - - To be completed To be completed SCP Contract The contract spe ecified comme encement of the works or 1 27 th July y 2018 its 90 day peri Technical advice the contract wa od of validit relating to t is not signed y), this inclu the same ext until Februa uded a revie ended into v ary 2019, the ew of inf works per ough this ct (being beyond flationary uplifts. riod.
+Finding 2: Con tracts Risk Contract Comple etion Longer-term liabilities may not be contract in place in advance of any works / duties. adequately addressed until the main contract is finalised and executed. • of advisory of commenced on 17/7/18 (noting associated duties).
+No key contracts were in place at the time The UHB may be exposed to increased risk/liabilities.
+Contract External signature Signed by Signed value requested contractor by UHB Comments Contractor (SCP) £16,718,156 - Not dated 12/2/19 Project Manager £53,000 16/10/19 - - To be completed Cost Adviser Supervisor £41,455 £17,502 16/10/19 - - - To be completed To be completed SCP Contract The contract spe ecified comme encement of the works or 1 27 th July y 2018 its 90 day peri Technical advice the contract wa od of validit relating to t is not signed y), this inclu the same ext until Februa uded a revie ended into v ary 2019, the ew of inf works per ough this ct (being beyond flationary uplifts. riod.
 Accordingly, was within four a Purchase Order, and reliance was also placed on over-arching framework contracts in the interim period (governing general terms and liabilities at all stages).